-The Collections Assessment for Preservation (CAP) program is a joint effort of IMLS and the Foundation of the American Institute for Conservation of Historic and Artistic Works to help small and mid-sized museums better care for their collections.
+The Collections Assessment for Conservation (CAP) program is designed to help small and mid-sized museums better care for their collections.

-A CAP assessment is a study of the institution’s collections, buildings, and building systems, as well as its collections care policies and procedures.
-The grant involves a site visit by collections and building assessors, who spend two days touring the museum and interviewing staff and governing officials.
+A CAP assessment is a study of an institution’s collections, buildings, and building systems, as well as its collections care policies and procedures.
+The assessment involves a site visit by collections and building assessors, who spend two days touring the museum and interviewing staff and governing officials.
 The assessors then prepare a comprehensive report that outlines recommendations for improving collections care.

 A CAP assessment may assist small and mid-sized museums by:

-- facilitating the development of a long-range preservation plan, and/or
+- Facilitating the development of a long-range preservation plan

 - Serving as a fundraising tool for future collections projects